OscarRomanini/frontend-test/README.md

 - RENAME THE .env.example file to .env
 - TO RUN THE APP, FOLLOW THE INSTRUCTIONS ON "api-test" FOLDER;
 - MAKE SURE YOU HAVE "api-test" AND "front-test" FOLDERS ON SAME DIRECTORY.
+- MAKE SURE YOU'RE IN BRANCH MASTER ON BOTH APPS
+- RUN composer install on terminal
+- RUN npm run dev on terminal